MWyssy/gcp-project-replica-public/README.md

 * A presentation (using whichever presentation tool you wish) that shares:
     - Your ways of working such as how you distributed the work, who took up which responsibilities
+    - Tooling used and why you chose that tool (it was taught on the programme is not a valid reason)
-    - An visual overview of the architecture and tools you have utilised
+    - A visual overview of the architecture and tools you have utilised
     - Any code examples you wish to share
     - Challenges you experienced and how you overcame them

-* The presentation should be exported as a PDF and stored within one of your repositories
+    - The presentation should last around 5 to 6 mins

 ## 💰 Important notes on costs